 Contributed by: Kim from Wear Love Wanders

 Holland Tulip Festival

 Holland Tulip Time in Holland, Michigan is a special time for all ages.
 It is also one of the unique things to do in Michigan with kids.
 Each year, the city of Holland’s Dutch Heritage comes into full display with the bloom of nearly 5 million tulips!
-Holland’s Tulip Time takes place the first full week of May.
+Holland’s Tulip Time takes place in the first full week of May.
 You will see tulips throughout the city of Holland, but the best places to see them in large quantities are Windmill Island Gardens and Window on the Waterfront.
 Windmill Island Gardens is home to over 100,000 tulips and “DeZwaan,” a centuries-old windmill.
 If children tire of looking at tulips, there is a playground and a historic Merry-Go-Round.